FatCache/ecommerce-ai/README.md

     start_chat():
         Create EcommerceChatbot instance and start chat
 ```

-This design improves readability by separating concerns, reducing code duplication, and following Python best practices like encapsulation and single responsibility.

 Using a detailed `system_instruction` prompt ([`context_prompt.py`](context_prompt.py)), Gemini generates structured YAML responses to determine appropriate actions.
 Based on these instructions, the chatbot can:
 *   **Query** ChromaDB vector stores for relevant product metadata or reviews.